FuriousGeorge19/W205-Course-Content/04-Storing-Data/sync-slides.md

 ## Week 4 videos
 - Relational Data Stores
 - NoSQL Data Stores
-- Understand the RDB store we've been working with big query
+- Understand the RDB store we've been working with with big query
 - Get ready to work with the nosql store redis next week as we start Project 2